treesess/desktop3dpc/README.md

 1) put a vibration device just above the nozzle. not a stirrer but an actual vibrator.
 2) heat bed on, like fdm

-in this way, you can easily print concreteto whatever height you want on a desktop.
+in this way, you can easily print concrete to whatever height you want on a desktop.

 no need of any additions (e.g., PFA, GGBS, silica fume, plasticizer, AC, balabala), just OPC and sand can work this through.